 The Internet is another outstanding resource.
 EBay, Craigslist and Freecycle are the trio to go to as far as finding great used materials.
 You can also hit Craigslist to find an inexpensive handyman, plumber or electrician.
 Just make sure they're licensed and check references first; remember that you generally get what you pay for, and you can spend more money in the long run fixing the work of a bad handyman.
 If a hired worker won't furnish references and a written quote, walk away and find someone who will.

-If you're ready to begin the work to upgrade your home, see some links on the next page that can also help with your project.
+If you're ready to begin the work to upgrade your home, see some links below that can also help with your project.